Jacques-Cartier National Park: Flora and fauna

 The plateau consists mainly of coniferous trees such as the black spruce, while the valley consists mainly of deciduous trees such as sugar maple and yellow birch.
 The invasive Japanese knotweed has also appeared in the park's boundaries.

 The wildlife is typical of a boreal forest.
-Animals that can be found in the park include moose, caribou, white-tailed deer, gray wolf, red fox, the Canada lynx, the black bear, river otter, porcupine and the Canadian beaver.
+Animals that can be found in the park include moose, caribou, white-tailed deer, eastern wolf, red fox, the Canada lynx, the black bear, river otter, porcupine and the Canadian beaver.
 Atlantic salmon, brook trout and the Arctic char can be found in the lakes and in the Jacques-Cartier river.
 The park is also visited by more than 100 species of birds.

 Tourism

 Jacques-Cartier National Park had 145,600 visitors in 2005, with a third of those visitors coming from outside the region.
 Activities at the park include 100 km of hiking trails, 30 km of biking trails, kayaking, fishing, canoeing, tubing, snowshoeing and skiing.
 Accommodations at the park include 9 cabins, 5 yurts and 114 campsites.

 In 2009, the park underwent a $2.3 million renovation to both modernize and build new infrastructure such as roads and cottages.